Skip to main content

 ATOM™ Phases Applied

-02 Translation 04 IT Op Model Design 05 Value Realization
+02 Translation 04 Operating Model 05 Value Realization

 AI-Enabled Service Strategy